Thuringia: National

-Thuringia is a stronghold for the far right Alternative for Germany (AfD), the party emerged as the largest in Thuringia in the 2021 national elections.
+Thuringia is a stronghold for the far-right Alternative for Germany (AfD), the party emerged as the largest in Thuringia in the 2021 national elections.
 In 2017 the party got 22.7%, in 2021 they got 24.0%, and in 2025 they surged to 38.6%.

 State

-Thuringia is notable for being the first and only state in Germany where the modern successor to the Socialist Unity Party (SED), the party that ruled former East Germany until 1989, The Left (Die Linke), and the new far-right Alternative for Germany (AfD) have seen their first-ever first place finish in a state election.
+Thuringia is notable for being the first state in Germany where the modern successor to the Socialist Unity Party (SED), the party that ruled former East Germany until 1989, The Left (Die Linke), and the new far-right Alternative for Germany (AfD) have achieved first place finishes in a state election.
 Die Linke in 2019, and the AfD in 2024.

 September 2024 state election

 The Alternative for Germany (AfD) became the largest party with 33% of the vote (and 36% of the seats), its best ever performance and the first time it placed first in a state election in Germany.
 The incumbent governing coalition suffered dramatic losses; the Left had split up, with new Sahra Wagenknecht Alliance (BSW) becoming the more popular part, while the remaining Left lost more than half of its support and fell to fourth place on 13%.
-The 130+ year old SPD, which since late 2021 rules Germany under Chancellor Olaf Scholz, recorded its worst result in any postwar state election, barely passing the electoral threshold of 5%.
+The 130+ year old SPD, which until 2025 ruled Germany under Chancellor Olaf Scholz, recorded its worst result in any postwar state election, barely passing the electoral threshold of 5%.
 The other two parties of the traffic light coalition in Berlin, Greens and the Free Democratic Party (FDP), did not pass the threshold and lost all of their seats, which contributed to the break-up of that coalition on November 6th.
 The Christian Democratic Union (CDU) recorded small gains and came second with 24%.
 The newly-founded Sahra Wagenknecht Alliance BSW debuted in third place at 16%.

 The AfD in Thuringia became the first far-right party in Germany since World War II to win a state election.
 However, they were left out of the governing coalition, which is made up of the CDU, the BSW and the SPD, with the Left offering "constructive opposition" (basically they offer some input on the coalition's agenda and provide necessary votes).